EIP Application Form - Winter 2024

 - You must have at least 12 credits remaining in their degree program after the internship (not including minors).

-- You must have a CGPA of 2.0 or higher.
+- You must have a CGPA of 2.0 or higher at the time of application.

-- International students are eligible to apply for internships (some restrictions apply) – Please speak with the intern.engineering [at] mcgill.ca (Internship Advisor).
+- International students are eligible to apply for internships (some restrictions apply) – but are required to obtain a Coop Work Permit.
+Please book an appointment to speak with the intern.engineering [at] mcgill.ca (Internship Advisor).

 - Students pursuing internships may be allowed to take an academic course at the same time, provided some additional conditions are met: